 The JBL Bar 9.1's Atmos performance is passable.
 It plays sound from the bar's top speakers as well as its satellite speakers, which helps to bounce sound off the ceiling and reflect it back to the listener to create a more immersive experience.
 However, it doesn't sound as real as discrete up-firing speakers like those in a dedicated home theatre setup.

-The JBL Bar 9.1 has disappointing sound enhancement features.
+The JBL Bar 9.1 has decent sound enhancement features.
 Unlike the Samsung HW-Q950T or the Samsung HW-Q850T, it doesn't have a graphic EQ, and unlike the Vizio Elevate, it doesn't have a dialogue enhancement feature.
 However, it has three EQ presets: 'Smart Mode' for rich sound effects, 'Standard', and 'Night Mode'.
 While it doesn't have a dialogue enhancement feature, the manufacturer recommends using the 'Standard' EQ to help reduce sound effects.
-There's also a room correction feature, which can further improve audio reproduction, but other than being able to tweak the bass as well as rear and height levels, that's about it for features.
+There's also a room correction feature, which can further improve audio reproduction, as well as rear and height levels.
+You can adjust the subwoofer level too.

 The JBL Bar 9.1 has several physical inputs and you can even use it as a hub for multiple devices like a gaming system and your TV.
 However, while there's a USB port, USB playback is only available on the US version of this soundbar.
 All other regional versions can only use the USB for updating the soundbar's firmware.